po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

   * 🔑 To update the document we just created, we use the `updateOne()` method.

-    * The first object we add is key pair that we want to use to find the document.
-In this case, we are going to find the document by it's item name.
+    * The first object we add is key pair that we want to use to find the document, or the filter.
+In this case, we are going to use the filter to find the document by it's item name.
 This information is important so that only the document that you want updated is changed.

     * Then, we use the MongoDB update operator `$set` to set our new value, updating our document.